CBSE Class 12 Economics Syllabus 2026-27 PDF (Revised chapters + deleted topics)

 Development Experience (1947-90) and Economic Reforms since 1991 12

-Current Challenges facing Indian Economy 20
+Current Challenges Facing the Indian Economy 20

 Development Experience of India - A Comparison with Neighbours 08

-C PROJECT WORK 20
+C Project Work 20

 TOTAL 100

-Economics Class 12 Syllabus 2026 Breakdown
+CBSE Syllabus Class 12 Economics: Breakdown

 Part A: Introductory Macroeconomics